Rational points on modular curves via maps to elliptic curves with rank zero: Description of algorithm

 This step is handled by the function {\tt RatPtsFromMaps}.
 For each point $T \in E'(\Q)$, we compute the preimage scheme $Z = Z_T$ of $T$ inside $X_{G}$ and determine the rational points on this scheme.
 These schemes can be quite complicated, and for this, rather than using the built-in {\tt RationalPoints} command, we use a novel method for determining the rational points on these zero-dimensional schemes when possible.

 First, we clear denominators to consider $Z$ as a scheme over $\operatorname{Spec} \Z$.
 We search for a prime $p$ for which $Z$ has no $\F_{p}$-rational singular points.
+(Such a prime need not exist.)
 We use Hensel's lemma to lift each mod $p$ point to a point in $Z(\Z/p^{k} \Z)$ for some $k > 1$.
-(We take $k = \lceil 12 \log_{p}(10) \rceil + 1$.)
+(We take $k = \lceil 12 \log_{p}(10) \rceil + 1$ so that $p^k > 10^{12}$ which allows us to correctly identify rational numbers of height up to about $10^6$.)
 For each coordinate of the lifted point, we find the simplest rational number that reduces to it mod $p^{k}$ and we test whether this point yields a point in $Z(\Q)$.
 This process gives us a lower bound on $|Z(\Q)|$.